carbon-language/carbon-lang/llvm/docs/TableGen/index.rst

 **TableGen records** have a unique name, a list of values, and a list of superclasses.
 The list of values is the main data that TableGen builds for each record; it is this that holds the domain specific information for the application.
-The interpretation of this data is left to a specific `backends`_, but the structure and format rules are taken care of and are fixed by TableGen.
+The interpretation of this data is left to a specific `backend`_, but the structure and format rules are taken care of and are fixed by TableGen.